Sahil-Sonkar/medtrac/README.md

 - Click Send on 'part-b-3-transporter-updateShipment' to update shipment of paracetemols from transporter(TRA002) to retailer (RET002)
 - Click Send on 'part-c-1-retailer-retailDrug' to sell drug to end consumer from retailer(RET001) to consumer(with aadhar 'Sahil')

+4. Now view history or current state go to History folder
+- Click Send on 'viewHistory' to view history of Paracetemol of serial number 001
+- Click Send on 'viewDrugCurrentState' to view the current state of medicine